koenighotze/Hotel-Reservation-Tool/Readme.md

 all aspects could have been implemented more efficiently using other technologies, but keep in mind that this serves as the foundation of a training session.

+See (step_by_step.md)[step_by_step.md] for a step by step introduction for setting up a JEE7 app with JSF, persistence and REST services.

 ## Quick Start

 This project consists of three applications, each is constraint to a clear domain: